Enphase Energy Expands IQ8 Mic - GuruFocus.com

 FREMONT, Calif., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Enphase Energy, Inc. ( ENPH), a global energy technology company and the world's leading supplier of microinverter-based solar and battery systems, announced today that installers of Enphase® products in North Carolina have seen growing deployments of Enphase Energy Systems™ powered by IQ8™ Microinverters, as local policy encourages lower energy costs, energy independence, and a lower environmental footprint.
+10, 2022 (GLOBE NEWSWIRE) -- Enphase Energy, Inc. ( ENPH), a global energy technology company and the world's leading supplier of microinverter-based solar and battery systems, announced today that installers of Enphase® products in Oregon have seen growing deployments of Enphase Energy Systems™ powered by IQ8™ Microinverters.

-According to the most recent U.S. Solar Market Insight report from Wood Mackenzie and the Solar Energy Industries Association, residential solar deployments in North Carolina have been increasing year over year and are forecasted to grow more than 130% over the next five years.
-Additionally, deployments of residential battery capacity in North Carolina are expected to grow over three-fold by the end of 2026, according to the most recent U.S. Energy Storage Monitor report from the Energy Storage Association and Wood Mackenzie.
+According to the most recent U.S. Solar Market Insight report from Wood Mackenzie and the Solar Energy Industries Association, residential solar deployments in Oregon are forecasted to reach nearly 80 MW in 2022, representing approximately 90 percent growth from the previous year.
+Additionally, deployments of residential battery capacity in Oregon are expected to grow three-fold by the end of 2026, according to the most recent U.S. Energy Storage Monitor report from the Energy Storage Association and Wood Mackenzie.

-“More and more homeowners in North Carolina are looking to start their solar journey as a way to save money and enjoy energy independence,” said John Sheldon, director of new business capabilities at Renu Energy Solutions, an Enphase Silver level installer.
-“With the IQ8-based Enphase Energy System, homeowners have the comfort of knowing they have one of the smartest and most reliable solar and storage systems on the market that can meet their individual energy wants, needs, and budget.”
+“We appreciate the flexibility that Enphase’s technology provides us by offering unique solar energy systems to all our customers, depending on their needs,” said John Grieser, owner at Elemental Energy, an Enphase Gold level installer.
+“IQ8 Microinverters can unlock the ability for customers to power their homes directly from their solar panels, with or without a battery.”

-“Homeowners can count on Enphase’s industry-leading home solar system to deliver safe, clean, and reliable energy,” said Robert Parker, COO at Cape Fear Solar Systems, an Enphase Silver level installer.
-“We are dedicated to creating the best possible experience for our customers and appreciate working with Enphase to help make this happen.”
+“E2 Solar and Enphase share a commitment to quality and a passion for performance,” said Kelli Hewitt, president at E2 Solar, an Enphase Gold level installer.
+“We’re proud to join forces with Enphase to offer Oregon homeowners IQ8-based Enphase Energy Systems, which consistently exceed their expectations.”

 For more information about Enphase IQ8 Microinverters and IQ Batteries, please visit the Enphase website.